PRINCE OF THE GHASSANIDS

 (Left) the 1947's book "Al-Sheikh Al-Chemor Al-Hakam Al-Akoura (1211-1633) Al-Hakam Zawie (1641-1747)" in English "The Sheikhs Chemor rulers of Akoura (1211-1633 CE) and rulers of Zawie (1641-1747 CE)" Beirut, Lebanon, 1948, by the famous Lebanese historian Ignatious Tannos Khoury

-(Below) HIRH Prince Gharios with his cousin HRH Princess Lodi Chehab Al-Chemor at the Al-Chemor Palace in Kfar Hata, Lebanon.
+(Below) HIRH Prince Gharios with his cousin the late HRH Princess Lodi Chehab Al-Chemor at the Al-Chemor Palace in Kfar Hata, Lebanon.
 She's a Princess and a Shariffa by her own right descending from HRH Prince Bashir Chehab II "the Great", the Emir (or Prince) of Mount Lebanon from 1788 till 1840.
 She also descends from the Quraysh being related to the Hashemite Royal Family of Jordan and the Alouite Royal Family of Morrocco.
 Therefore, Al-Chemor Family (Prince Gharios') is related by marriage to some of the more important Arab Royal Families